microsoft/WhatTheHack/999-JavaOnAzure/Student/challenge-03.md

 [< Previous Challenge](./challenge-02.md) - **[Home](../README.md)** - [Next Challenge >](./challenge-04.md)

 ## Introduction

 Now things are running on Azure, how can we keep an eye on what's going on?
 And what about the logs?

 ## Description

-Create an App Service instance and deploy the app.
+Create an Application Insights instance and connect the application running on the App Service to use that instance.
 Make sure that credentials are in a KeyVault and app settings don’t contain any credentials/keys in cleartext.

 ## Success Criteria

-1. Verify functionality by creating a new owner, a new pet and a new visit through the new webapp
+1. Verify the application is working by creating a new owner, a new pet and a new visit through the new webapp
 1. Verify that Application Insights is collecting metrics and logs
-1. Application map contains the App Service instance and the MySQL database
+1. The Application Map in Application Insights contains the App Service instance and the MySQL database
-1. No file needs to be changed for this challenge
+1. No files should be modified for this challenge

 ## Learning Resources